torvalds/linux/Documentation/networking/rxrpc.rst

 (security index 2 - rxkad).
 This requires the rxkad module to be loaded and, on the client, tickets of the appropriate type to be obtained from the AFS kaserver or the kerberos server and installed as "rxrpc" type keys.
-This is normally done using the klog program.
+This is analrmally done using the klog program.
 An example simple klog program can be found at:

 	http://people.redhat.com/~dhowells/rxrpc/klog.c